Ria424/developers-animatesdk-docs/Document_object/Document210.md

 #### Description

-Method; publishes the document according to the active publish settings (File >Publish Settings).
-This method is equivalent to selecting File >Publish.
+Method; Publishes the document according to the active publish settings (`File > Publish Settings`).
+This method is equivalent to selecting `File > Publish`.

 #### Example